-- Potential customers: If they're tweeting about your product/service, it might be because they're looking to buy it.
+- Potential customers: If they're tweeting about the product/service you offer, it might be because they're in the market for it, or disillusioned with their current provider.
 Engage them in conversation - you might find yourself a new customer.

 - Competitors: Identifying your online competitors can be really handy in helping you to better understand your marketplace.
-Those who succeed offline may not be the same companies who succeed online and you may find your competitive marketplace differs on the web.
-This is a great way to find other businesses selling your products/services - and to then follow them and see what you can learn from their activities (both positive and negative).
+Those who succeed offline may not be the same companies who succeed online, and you may find your competitive marketplace differs on the web.
+See what you can learn from their activities (both positive and negative).

-- The popularity of your product/service: For some businesses, products/services are seasonal and tracking mentions of them on Twitter can give you a really good insight into that seasonality.
+- The popularity of your product/service: For some businesses, products/services are seasonal and tracking mentions of them on Twitter can give you an insight into that seasonality.
 You can also see how many people are talking about one product compared to another, and this can guide your other marketing work.
-If one product is talked about a lot on Twitter, it's likely to be a popular seller and therefore promotions/messaging can be crafted around this.
+If one specific product is talked about a lot on Twitter, it's likely to be a popular seller and therefore promotions/messaging can be crafted around this.

 Set up as many of these search streams as you like.
 And don't worry about deleting them when they're not in use - the information they contain is timely so you're not missing out if you don't keep the streams all year round.

 Hootsuite has another function that Twitter does not offer - the ability to schedule tweets.

 Treat this tool with some caution, though; it is important that you do not simply schedule tweets and then leave your account automated and un-monitored.
 The power of Twitter is that it allows us to engage with potential customers, so make sure you regularly check in on your account.